While visiting Mars or the moon may never happen in my lifetime, I’m happy I got to experience the next best thing—Yellowstone National Park.

 This tour was great as you got so much out of it and started very early in the morning.
 We met up with our guide at 5 am and were done around noon, which meant we still had most of our day to explore more.

-The Wolf Tracker tour was probably the highlight of my visit to Yellowstone for two main reasons.
+The wildlife tour was probably the highlight of my visit to Yellowstone for two main reasons.

 - ANIMALS!
 You get to see so many animals you’d never see without the tour.
 Wolves are notoriously elusive and also, never an animal you’d want to see randomly because that’d mean you’re way too close.
 They provide cool telescopes to help you understand these majestic creatures from a safe distance.
 You’ll also get an epic outdoor breakfast where you’ll casually watch bison roam around you, yeah… It was awesome.
 Bears, wolves, bison, coyotes, bighorn sheep, and antelope were all spotted on tour.
 (I didn’t have the proper lens on me—very annoyed at myself for this—hence the lack of awesome animal pics)